mariohernandez/mariohernandezio/src/blog/ddev-setup.md

 ```bash
 /System/Volumes/Data/Users/xxxx/Sites/Docker -alldirs -mapall=502:20 localhost
 ```
 * Replace `xxxx` with your username.
-The full url shown above is required if you are using macOS Catalina.
+The full path shown above is required if you are using macOS Catalina.
 * Replace `Sites/Docker` (This is my personal project's directory), with the directory name where your DDEV projects are created.
 Most people would mount the entire user's home directory, but I think only mounting the directory where your projects live is good enough (`/Sites/Docker/`).
 * Replace `502` and `20` with the values you got when you ran the `id` command above.